 Pushing past the debates over government reaction, we come to the bottom line conclusion that, “Yes, more could have been done.”
-For now, let’s look at the most important part of a comprehensive emergency readiness plan, and that is the preparedness levels of individuals and families.
+For now, let’s look at the most important part of a comprehensive emergency readiness plan, and that is the disaster preparedness levels of individuals and families.

-We find that the biggest obstacles to comprehensive family emergency readiness education are the misconceptions surrounding the true nature of preparedness.
+We find that the biggest obstacles to comprehensive family emergency readiness education are the misconceptions surrounding the true nature of disaster preparedness.
 So, to set the stage for better education, and ultimately better public safety, let’s take a look at some of these myths.

 1. “If something happens all I have to do is call 911.”

 Help can only go so far, or be there so quickly.
 Security, like charity, begins at home and the responsibility for your family’s safety rests on your shoulders.
 This isn’t to say that you shouldn’t call for help when it’s truly needed, it’s to remind you that you may be on your own for while, especially if the situation is an expansive, or severe one.

 2. “All I need is a 72-hour kit with a flashlight, first aid kit, some food and water, and a radio.”